gauracreative/vaisnava-calendar-data-collection/README.md

 ```

+In the example above:

+- The `dir` value corresponds to the directory name mentioned earlier.
+- The `pb` value represents the option value from the [Pure Bhakti form](https://www.purebhakti.com/resources/vaisnava-calendar).
+- The `title` value is the option label displayed on the [Pure Bhakti form](https://www.purebhakti.com/resources/vaisnava-calendar).

 ### Locations

 Inside each time zone folder, you will find a file named `locations.json`.
 This file contains a JSON array of all locations within that time zone.
 Here's an example of the data format: